waku-org/specs/standards/core/rln-contract.md

 The contract MUST provide the following functionalities:
 - register a membership;
 - extend a membership;
+- erase a membership;
 - withdraw a deposit.

 A membership _holder_ is the entity that controls the secret associated with the respective RLN commitment.
-A membership _keeper_ is the sender of the transaction that registered that membership.
+A membership _keeper_ is the sender (`msg.sender` in Solidity semantics) of the transaction that registered that membership.
-Transaction sender in this context is defined as `msg.sender` in Solidity semantics.
+The holder and the keeper MAY be different entities for the same membership.
+When authorizing membership-related requests, the contract SHOULD distinguish between the keeper and non-keepers, and MAY also use additional criteria.

 The contract MUST support transactions sent directly from externally-owned accounts (EOA).
-The contract MAY support transactions sent from an EOA via a chain of contract calls, in which case the last contract in the call chain MAY be designated as the membership keeper.
+The contract MAY support transactions sent via a chain of contract calls, in which case the last contract in the call chain MAY be designated as the membership keeper.
 The contract MAY also support meta-transactions sent via paymasters or relayers, which MAY require additional authentication-related logic.

-The holder and the keeper MAY be different entities for the same membership.
-When authorizing membership-related requests, the contract SHOULD distinguish between the keeper and non-keepers, and MAY also use additional criteria.

 Contract parameters and their RECOMMENDED values for the initial mainnet deployment are as follows: